Search

 Back to top

-• the training of workers in the proper use and care of protective gear and
+• the training of workers in the appropriate use and care of protective gear and

 • the selection, fitting, maintenance and inspection of the protective clothing and gloves.